 Symptoms that have damaged your meniscus include pain and swelling.
 You might also experience a locking feeling caused by a piece of meniscus coming loose and getting caught in the joint.
 You may recover from minor meniscal tears when you rest, but serious injuries require surgery.

-If you experience sudden knee pain during a class or rehearsal, you should stop immediately.
+You should stop immediately if you experience sudden knee pain when bending during a class or rehearsal.

 Another way is to wear protective knee gear during sports to support your knee during activities that may increase your risk of injury.
 If you are on the floor a lot for floorwork, it is a good idea to invest in a knee guard to protect your knee from the hard impact of the floor.